 Have a “arroz con bogavante” (rice with lobster) at the Es Caló restaurant.

-is considered by many visitors to the island absolutely indispensable.
+This restaurant is considered by many visitors to the island absolutely indispensable.
 Definitely one of the best rices I’ve tasted.
 And enjoying this with spectacular views to the Mediterranean sea is absolutely priceless.
 Excellent service.
 You should definitely book a few days in advance.

 Address: Carrer del Vicari Joan Marí, 14.